-One of the biggest reasons many start affiliate marketing, and looking to make money online in general, is because they don’t have the funds to purchase their wants and needs.
-As such, many don’t see the value of having a website and want to get started 100% for free.
+One of the biggest reasons many start affiliate marketing and look to make money online is that they don’t have the funds to purchase their wants and needs.
+Many don’t see the value of having a website and want to get started 100% for free.

 I believe one of the must-haves for building a business is a base of operations.
-A place where your business and brand resets on.
-With that said, no you don’t need a website to start affiliate marketing.
+A place where your business and brand resets.
+With that said, no, you don’t need a website to start affiliate marketing.
 However, without a website, you will be limited as to the number of affiliate programs you and partner with.

 Continue reading to learn more about your options with affiliate marketing.

 Watch the below video to learn how you can start affiliate marketing with no money today.